conanchen/guoi-graphql-java/README.md

 }
 ```

 ## Step 3.
-Import the library configuation into your project to use the defined scalars
+Import the library configuration into your project to use the defined scalars
 ```java
 @Configuration
 @Import(ZGraphQLScalarsAutoConfiguration.class)